Shopify Expert Cost: What to Budget by Service, Scope and Engagement

-12 minutes to read
+15 minutes to read

 AI Summary

-Why Shopify expert pricing varies
+Why Shopify expert pricing depends on more than hourly rate

 "How much does a Shopify expert cost?" is the most common question merchants ask before hiring — and the most poorly answered one online.
 Most articles give a single hourly range and stop there.
 Real pricing depends on at least six dimensions: service type, seniority, engagement model, scope, store complexity, and geography.